alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/check-your-answers-pages.md

 You can help improve this pattern by researching the following:

 - what effect does the wording, styling and position of the ‘Change’ links have on their usage?
-- for long, multi-section transactions, do we need one of these pages at the end of each section?
+- for long, multi-section transactions, do people need one of these pages at the end of each section, or just at the end of the whole transaction?

 [Update the Hackpad with your findings](https://designpatterns.hackpad.com/Check-Your-Answers-page-2DSpTH9J0wU)